Paul O'Grady: 1955–1971: Childhood

-Early adulthood: 1972–1977
+1972–1977: Early adulthood

 Leaving school aged 16, O'Grady obtained a job in the civil service, working as a clerical assistant for the DHSS at their Liverpool office; he commuted in from his parents' Tranmere home.
 Supplementing this income, he worked part-time at the bar of the Royal Air Forces Association (RAFA) club in Oxton.
 Called for a disciplinary hearing at the DHSS and accused of incompetent behaviour and tardiness, he resigned.
 Obtaining a job at the Wheatsheaf Hotel in Virginia Water, Surrey, aged 17, O'Grady moved there; the management accused him of stealing, which he denied.

-Promptly returning to Birkenhead, he increasingly socialised within the Liverpudlian gay scene, attending meetings of the Campaign for Homosexual Equality and working at gay bar the Bear's Paw; this was kept a secret from his parents, to whom he was not "out of the closet".
+Promptly returning to Birkenhead, he increasingly socialised within the Liverpudlian gay scene, attending meetings of the Campaign for Homosexual Equality and working at a gay bar called the Bear's Paw; this was kept a secret from his parents, to whom he was not "out of the closet".
 He also had casual sex with a female friend, Diane Jansen, who became pregnant, news which O'Grady discovered in the same week that both his parents suffered heart attacks; his mother made a recovery, but his father died.
 Following the birth of his daughter, Sharon Lee Jansen, in May 1974, O'Grady agreed to pay towards her upkeep, but refused to marry Jansen, recognising his homosexuality.

 Briefly working as an assistant clerk at Liverpool Magistrates' Court, O'Grady subsequently worked as a barman at Yates's Wine Lodge, supplementing the income with the occasional night at the Bear's Paw.
 Realising this wage was insufficient to support both himself and his daughter, he travelled to London, lodging in Westbourne Green, but found only poorly paid work as a barman.
 In London, he began associating with drag queens, particularly a couple who used the stage name of the Harlequeens.
 Although making friends in the city, O'Grady was homesick and returned to Birkenhead.
 Employed as an accountant in a FMC Meats Merseyside abattoir, he then worked for three years at the Children's Convalescent Home and School in West Kirby, a home for disabled and abused children.

 Returning to London, he rented a flat in Crouch End and began busking with a friend in Camden Town before obtaining a job as a physiotherapist's assistant at the Royal Northern Hospital.
 Made redundant by public sector cuts, O'Grady took up a job at a gay club called the Showplace, befriending a Portuguese lesbian named Teresa Fernandes.
 In May 1977, they married to prevent her deportation; they lost contact and only legally divorced in 2005.
-Taking up jobs as a cleaner and a waiter at private functions, he began working for Camden Council as a peripatetic care officer; living in with elderly people and dysfunctional families had a lasting effect on him.
+Taking up jobs as a cleaner and a waiter at private functions, he began working for Camden Council as a peripatetic care officer.
+Living in with elderly people and dysfunctional families would have a lasting effect on him.